oisintheginger/GE2_SpaceBattleRepo/README.md

 [![](http://img.youtube.com/vi/zs_Amdz-2MU/0.jpg)](http://www.youtube.com/watch?v=zs_Amdz-2MU "")

+## Implementation ##
+I only managed to get two of the three scenes, which are the 'Alert' and the 'Engagement'.
+These are the first and last scenes of the initial storyboard.

+### Alert ###
+Alert starts off with soldiers randomly wandering a scene.
+To wander, I implemented a grid system wich generates a grid of nodes, and depending on whether they are inside an 'obstacle object' it will mark them as traversable or non-traversable.
+I used a non-refactored version of the code we did in class for all the movement, and used a switch statement and timer to trigger different events.
+All camera changes are timed and or triggered by an event, i.e hitting a trigger to do the over wing shot.
+Animations were gathered from mixamo and none of the models were of my own design except the dalek turret, which I built using probuilder.
+This portion of the assignment was completed around February, before we covered the refactored steering behaviours in class.

+### Engagement ###
+I started this with scene around the 20th of April, gathering resources.
+I also looked on the class github for how to refactor the code for steering behaviours, and I pretty much implemented them as they were since they were all I needed for the assignment.
+I spent some time tinkering with the obstacle avoidance behaviour, as I could not get it to work as I wanted it to.
+In the end the bulk of my work for this section was just setting up the scene to flow in a certain way.
+I had cameras trigger through trigger colliders and timing.
+The Dalek ship turrets were also implemented just using a trigger sphere.
+When a fighter plane entered the sphere, the plane was added to a list of targets for the turret.
+The turret always targets the first index of that list.
+When a plane leaves the sphere, it is removed from the list.

+## What I am most proud of: ##
+I'm proud that I managed to finish the assignment, after the big gap in work and the situation with the lockdown, I found it hard to find the will to finish this assignment.
+I had just finished another assignment which I got a great grade for, and starting back on this project with no momentum was pretty tough.
+Other than that, in terms of code, I'm proud that I now have a stronger sense of abstract classes and inheritance, as I was able to understand the code from the class repo.
+Also that I managed to get the grid system working for myself, even if it isn't the optimal solution to the problem.

+## Instructions ##
+Just run from the Earth scene, or make a build, and it should run through by itself.
+The project is automated, so it requires no user input.

 ## Project Concept ##

 I am going to recreate the space battle scene from the Doctor Who episodes 'Into the Storm' and 'Victory of the Daleks'.